liamgreenhill/liamnugent.me/posts/product-management-101.md

 ### It means...
 - work out how you would know if your theory is right?
 - don't “obsess about data”, obsess about the signals that tell you if your theory is good or bad
-- learn what you can and then apply your new knowledge to this problem, if you suspect there is more juice in the lemon.
-Or look for another one.
+- learn what you can and then apply your new knowledge to the problem.
+If you suspect there is more juice in the lemon, keep squeezing.
+Or if there isn’t, look for another one.

 (Another problem, that is, not another lemon.)